grafana/loki/docs/sources/clients/promtail/stages/drop.md

 It's important to note that if you provide multiple options they will be treated like an AND clause, where each option has to be true to drop the log.

-If you wish to drop with an OR clause, specify multiple drop stages.
+If you wish to drop with an OR clause, then specify multiple drop stages.

 There are examples below to help explain.

-## Schema
+## Drop stage schema

 ```yaml
 drop: